svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 ## Conclusion

 Current education feels a bit like having a butcher inspecting the quality of his own meat.
-This makes it unnecessary expensive, time consuming and inflexible.
+This makes it expensive, time consuming and inflexible for its students.
 Employers deserve a better overview of what has been verified by the examining institution.